A Girls Guide to Cars

 You’re Going To Get Your Hands Dirty

 Anything can happen on a road trip or hike.
 Of course, one hopes that it’s a fun and exciting excursion, but you never know when you will have to make some minor car repairs (like I did on my last trip).
 Hiking usually takes you into the woods, the mountains, or along the water, so there are a few must-haves.
-For example, always have a first aid kit!
-I cannot express this enough.
-It is so important.
-Here are some other things you’ll want to have in the car.
+For example, always have a first aid kit.
+I cannot express this enough – it is so important.
+Here are some other things you’ll want to have in the car:

 Hiking Trips